 When I started blogging it was just me, The Husband and “The Baby.”
 Well, that baby is now a teenager, and I had another, “Little Bean,” who is growing up way to fast for me.

 I often include their opinions in recipes to help you decide if your family will enjoy it as well.
-When I do I refer to them by their age as I think it says a lot when, say, a 5-year-old likes something versus an 11-year-old.
+When I do I refer to them I do so by their age as I think it says a lot when a 5-year-old likes something versus an 11-year-old.

 Currently, they are the 7-Year-Old and the 13-Year-Old.